OfficeDev/Office-Add-in-ASPNET-SSO/README.md

 ### Run the solution

 1. Open the Visual Studio solution file.
-2. Right-click **Office-Add-in-ASPNET-SSO** solution in **Solution Explorer** (not the project nodes), and then choose **Set startup projects**.
-Select the **Multiple startup projects** radio button.
-Make sure the project that ends with "WebAPI" is listed first.
-3. On the **Build** menu, select **Clean Solution**.
+2. On the **Build** menu, select **Clean Solution**.
 When it finishes, open the **Build** menu again and select **Build Solution**.
-4. In **Solution Explorer**, select the **Office-Add-in-ASPNET-SSO** project node (not the top solution node and not the project whose name ends in "WebAPI").
+3. In **Solution Explorer**, select the **Office-Add-in-ASPNET-SSO** project node (not the top solution node and not the project whose name ends in "WebAPI").
-5. In the **Properties** pane, open the **Start Document** drop down and choose one of the three options (Excel, Word, or PowerPoint).
+4. In the **Properties** pane, open the **Start Document** drop down and choose one of the three options (Excel, Word, or PowerPoint).

     ![Choose the desired Office host application: Excel or PowerPoint or Word](images/SelectHost.JPG)

-6. Press F5.
+5. Press F5.
-7. In the Office application, on the **Home** ribbon, select the **Show Add-in** in the **SSO ASP.NET** group to open the task pane add-in.
+6. In the Office application, on the **Home** ribbon, select the **Show Add-in** in the **SSO ASP.NET** group to open the task pane add-in.
-8. Click the **Get OneDrive File Names** button.
+7. Click the **Get OneDrive File Names** button.
 If you are logged into Office with either a Work or School (Office 365) account or Microsoft Account, and SSO is working as expected, the first 10 file and folder names in your OneDrive for Business are displayed on the task pane.
 If you are not logged in, or you are in a scenario that does not support SSO, or SSO is not working for any reason, you will be prompted to log in.
 After you log in, the file and folder names appear.

 ## Security note